 History is not written in silence.
 It is etched in moments when the world stops to witness something extraordinary.
-In Montreal, at the WTA Masters 1000 event, Vicky Mboko carved her name into history with a performance that stunned the world.
+In Montreal, at the National Bank Open WTA 1000 event, Vicky Mboko carved her name into history with a performance that stunned the world.
 She did not simply win matches, she dismantled expectations, culminating in a breathtaking victory over four-time Grand Slam champion Naomi Osaka in the finals.
 At just 18 years old, Mboko became the youngest Canadian to ever win the tournament, and in doing so, she signaled to the tennis world that a new era has begun.

 This victory was more than a championship.
 It was a coronation.
 For years, Canada has celebrated names like Andreescu, Fernandez, and Bouchard, but now, Mboko has emerged not just as the future of Canadian tennis, but as its undeniable present.
 Her fearless play, raw athleticism, and unshakable composure marked a breakthrough that has electrified the sport.
 Montreal became the stage, but the echoes of her triumph are being heard across the globe.